rlane/Oort-legacy/README.md

 - `ships` - a global table containing all the properties of each ship class, keyed by class name.

+- `scenario_radius` - a global number informing the AI how far it can go from the origin before it is ignored when checking for victory.

 The standard `math`, `table`, and `string` libraries are provided.
 A library of useful utility functions (`lib.lua`) is also included in the global